Acute GP service

 Acute anticoagulation needs to be started at treatment dose when clinical suspicion of thromboembolic disease is high, even if pending investigation.
 D-dimer assays remain a useful tool up to 24 hours after full anticoagulation, so if the patient is referred immediately anticoagulation should not effect diagnostic sensitivity.

 Traditionally, rapid therapeutic-dose anticoagulation in the acute patient has been with achieved with subcutaneous low molecular weight heparin (LMWH).
-Locally, dalteparin (Fragmin) has been used as first line LMWH, with the use of enoxaparin (Clexane) in those with renal impairment (creatinine clearance <30ml/min).
+Locally, we now use enoxaparin as first line LMWH, with altered dosing in those with renal impairment (creatinine clearance <30ml/min).

-Recently, such rapid anticoagulation can be achieved with oral Rivaroxaban therapy as an alternative to LMWH.
-(Please note that whilst none of the DOACS or LMWH are licensed for use in suspected VTE awaiting imaging, the licence for treatment of VTE in dabigatran does require a 5 day lead in with LMWH prior to initiating and so is likely a less appropriate choice to rivaroxaban - Andrew McSorley, Thrombosis team)
+Such rapid anticoagulation can also be achieved with oral Rivaroxaban therapy as an alternative to LMWH.
+(Please note that whilst none of the DOACS or LMWH are licensed for use in suspected VTE awaiting imaging, the licence for treatment of VTE in dabigatran does require a 5-day lead-in with LMWH prior to initiating and so is likely a less appropriate choice to rivaroxaban - Andrew McSorley, Thrombosis team)

 Please click each option for the BNF online prescribing information